anonyname5/foodiehub/README.md

 1. **Register/Login** - Create an account or log in
 2. **Browse Restaurants** - Explore restaurants with search and filters
-3. **View Details** - Click on a restaurant to see full details, photos, and reviews
+3. **View Details** - Click on a restaurant to see full details, working hours, features, photos, and reviews
 4. **Write Review** - Share your dining experience with ratings and photos
 5. **Manage Profile** - Update your profile, view your reviews, and manage favorites
+6. **Claim Restaurant** (Optional) - Claim a restaurant to become its owner and manage it

 ### Admin Flow

-1. **Login** - Access admin panel with admin credentials
+1. **Login** - Access admin panel with admin credentials (check "Login as admin" checkbox)
 2. **Dashboard** - View platform statistics and recent activity
 3. **Manage Users** - View, edit, ban/unban, or delete users
+4. **Manage Restaurants** - Create, edit, delete restaurants and assign owners
-4. **Moderate Reviews** - Approve or reject pending reviews
+5. **Moderate Reviews** - Approve or reject pending reviews
-5. **Manage Restaurants** - Update restaurant information and status
 6. **Settings** - Configure system-wide settings

+### Restaurant Owner Flow

+1. **Claim Restaurant** - Select and claim an available restaurant
+2. **Dashboard** - View restaurant statistics, recent reviews, and performance metrics
+3. **Edit Restaurant** - Update restaurant details (name, cuisine, hours, features, contact info)
+4. **View Reviews** - See all reviews for your restaurant with filtering options
+5. **Monitor Performance** - Track ratings, review counts, and favorites

+**Note**: Restaurant owners can only edit their own restaurant.
+They cannot delete restaurants or change active status (admin only).

 ## 📁 Project Structure